ranranrunforit/ranranrunforit.github.io/_projects/project-15.md

 ### Sequence-to-sequence models

-Encoder-decoder models (also called *sequence-to-sequence* models) use both parts of the Transformer architecture.
-At each stage, the attention layers of the encoder can access all the words in the initial sentence, whereas the attention layers of the decoder can only access the words positioned before a given word in the input.
+<span style="background-color: #FFFF33;">Encoder-decoder models (also called *sequence-to-sequence* models) use both parts of the Transformer architecture.
+At each stage, the attention layers of the encoder can access all the words in the initial sentence, whereas the attention layers of the decoder can only access the words positioned before a given word in the input.</span>

-The pretraining of these models can take different forms, but it often involves reconstructing a sentence for which the input has been somehow corrupted (for instance by masking random words).
-The pretraining of the T5 model consists of replacing random spans of text (that can contain several words) with a single mask special token, and the task is then to predict the text that this mask token replaces.
+<span style="background-color: #FFFF33;">The pretraining of these models can take different forms, but it often involves reconstructing a sentence for which the input has been somehow corrupted (for instance by masking random words).
+The pretraining of the T5 model consists of replacing random spans of text (that can contain several words) with a single mask special token, and the task is then to predict the text that this mask token replaces.</span>

-Sequence-to-sequence models are best suited for tasks revolving around generating new sentences depending on a given input, such as summarization, translation, or generative question answering.
+<span style="background-color: #FFFF33;">Sequence-to-sequence models are best suited for tasks revolving around generating new sentences depending on a given input, such as summarization, translation, or generative question answering.</span>

-As we saw in How 🤗 Transformers solve tasks, encoder-decoder models like BART and T5 combine the strengths of both architectures.
+As we saw in How 🤗 Transformers solve tasks, <span style="background-color: #FFFF33;">encoder-decoder models like BART and T5 combine the strengths of both architectures.
 The encoder provides deep bidirectional understanding of the input, while the decoder generates appropriate output text.
-This makes them perfect for tasks that transform one sequence into another, like translation or summarization.
+This makes them perfect for tasks that transform one sequence into another, like translation or summarization.</span>

 ### Practical applications